-To explore the promise of subsurface seismological observations, both for geophysical and astrophysical applications, we have-built and operated an underground threedimensional (3D) array at the Homestake Mine in Lead, SDHomestake, which was one of the largest and deepest gold mines in North America; we report on this unique 3D array in this publication.
-The Homestake Mine officially closed operations in 2002, but reopened in 2007 as the Sanford Underground Research Facility (SURF), and currently features-supports several other experiments, including dark matter and neutrino experiments that benefit from the cosmic ray shielding of the rock overburden.
-The significant infrastructure in the Homestake Mine, including easy access to numerous underground levels with hundreds of km of available drifts, availability of power and digital network infrastructure, and safety protocols and the SURF infrastructure madeke the Homestake Mine an ideal location for the development of a 3D seismometer array.
+To explore the promise of subsurface seismological observations, both for geophysical and astrophysical applications, we have built and operated an underground threedimensional (3D) array at the Homestake Mine in Lead, SD, which was one of the largest and deepest gold mines in North America; we report on this unique 3D array in this publication.
+The Homestake Mine officially closed operations in 2002, but reopened in 2007 as the Sanford Underground Research Facility (SURF), and currently features several other experiments, including dark matter and neutrino experiments that benefit from the cosmic ray shielding of the rock overburden.
+The significant infrastructure in the Homestake Mine, including easy access to numerous underground levels with hundreds of km of available drifts, availability of power and network, and safety protocols and infrastructure make the Homestake Mine an ideal location for the development of a 3D seismometer array.

-In this paper, we describe the novelty of the 3D Homestake array as compared to other subsurface seismological deployments, the experience learned in operating the underground array for 2 years, and preliminary results that demonstrate the potential that such data haveof these data for additional research in the future.
-While the results
+In this paper, we describe the novelty of the 3D Homestake array as compared to other subsurface seismological deployments, the experience learned in operating the underground array for 2 years, and preliminary results that demonstrate the potential that such data have.
+While the results described here are not expected to be the final products of the Homestake array, we anticipate the results to be useful both for future experiments of a similar type and as a foundation for later analysis.